pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation/installing-on-google-cloud-vm.md

   gcloud secrets create vm-piped-config --data-file={PATH_TO_CONFIG_FILE}
   ```

-- Creating a new Service Account for Piped and giving it the ability to access above secret
+- Creating a new Service Account for Piped and giving it the ability to access the above secret

   ``` console
   gcloud iam service-accounts create vm-piped \